Harry S. Truman

-Harry S. Truman (May 8, 1884 – December 26, 1972) was the 33rd president of the United States, serving from 1945 to 1953.
-As the 34th vice president in 1945, he assumed the presidency upon the death of Franklin D. Roosevelt that year.
-Subsequently, Truman implemented the Marshall Plan in the aftermath of World War II to rebuild the economy of Western Europe, and established both the Truman Doctrine and NATO to contain the expansion of Soviet communism.
+Harry S. Truman (Note: Truman had no formal middle name; his parents gave him the middle initial "S" to honor his grandfathers, Anderson Shipp Truman and Solomon Young.
+The initial did not denote a specific name, and Truman used both punctuated and unpunctuated forms.)
+(May 8, 1884 – December 26, 1972) was the 33rd president of the United States, serving from 1945 to 1953.
+As the 34th vice president in 1945, he assumed the presidency upon the death of Franklin D. Roosevelt in April.
+Truman set up the Marshall Plan to rebuild the badly damaged economy of Western Europe.
+He established the Truman Doctrine and supported the founding of NATO to contain the expansion of Soviet communism.
 A member of the Democratic Party, he proposed numerous New Deal coalition liberal domestic reforms, but few were enacted by the conservative coalition that dominated the United States Congress.

-Born in Lamar, Missouri, Truman was raised in Independence, Missouri, and during World War I fought in France as a captain in the Field Artillery.
+Born in rural Missouri, Truman was raised in Independence, Missouri, and during World War I, he fought in France as a captain in the Field Artillery.
 Returning home, he opened a haberdashery in Kansas City, Missouri, and was elected as a judge of Jackson County in 1922.
 Truman was elected to the U.S. Senate for Missouri in 1934.
 Between 1940 and 1944, he gained national prominence as the chairman of the Truman Committee, which aimed to reduce waste and inefficiency in wartime contracts.
 Truman was elected vice president in the 1944 presidential election and became president upon Roosevelt's death in April 1945.
 Only then was he told about the ongoing Manhattan Project and the atomic bomb.
 Truman authorized the first and only use of nuclear weapons in war against the Japanese cities of Hiroshima and Nagasaki.